 Did you know most flowers have a meaning or a symbolic nature?
 This ancient flower originates both in Europe and in some parts of Asia.
 With close associations in Scotland but also growing wild in Mexico.
 Would you be surprised that this little hardy flower has made its mark on the wind-swept landscape, rocky hills and moors and that it has come to mean independence?

 Uses of Heather

-Did you know some of the world's award winning honey comes from Heather Hills Farm?
-Located in stunning landscapes of rural Perthshire.
-The bees thrive on heather in the moorlands and create a fragrant heather honey.
+Did you know some of the world's award-winning honey comes from Heather Hills Farm?
+Located in the stunning landscapes of rural Perthshire.
+The bees thrive on heather in the moorlands and create fragrant heather honey.
 Not only is it delicious but honey also has health benefits too!

 Heather Gem Highland Coo Brooch ©MDHarding

 May is National Walking Month and what better time to get outdoors than to walk in the Scottish Highlands alongside the Scottish Heather or perhaps you would like to climb one of the 282 Scottish Munro's such as Ben Lomond.